 Bobbie Foot is Head of Health, Safety & Environment for BMA and recently recognised as one of the 100 Global Inspirational Women in Mining, 2020.
 A world-leader in her sector, Bobbie is passionately committed to a Culture of Care and to adding social value and environmental custodianship on a global level.

 We developed a comprehensive Personal Brand strategy for Bobbie, which set a benchmark for leaders in her industry.
 By increasing her visibility and thought leadership, Bobbie was offered prestigious opportunities.
 On 8 November 2019, she spoke at the United Nations in Geneva about the impact that mine closure had on women and girls, specifically how the industry could apply a social value approach to operation.
-Since then she continues to be offered opportunities.
+Since then she now leads a United Nations Committee and has spoked at the United Nations three times.

 “I credit the work we have done with Trudy to the large amount of personal growth and confidence I have achieved,” says Bobbie Foot.
 “This in turn has led to some amazing extra opportunities for me.”